insurgent-lab/ts-entity/README.md

 ## TODO
+- [ ] Make the library available for CommonJS as well (only ES Module for now).
 - [ ] Remove the need to initialize everything to `null`.
 - [ ] Add `strictNullCheck` (depending on the preceding TODO, and may be pretty hard because of the way the lib works)